Managing Multi-Generational Team: Why Cross-Generational Mentorship Benefits Business

-Traditionalists have been in the workforce longer than any other generation.
+Traditionalists have been in the workforce the longest.
 Thanks to this, they carry a wealth of knowledge and experience.
 They grew up during harder times which makes them known for their fortitude, persistence, and dedication.
 Traditionalists don’t give up at the first sign of failure.
 One of the most significant advantages is this generation’s excellent interpersonal skills.
 They grew up before the onslaught of today’s technologies and have more experience dealing with people face-to-face.
 Therefore, they are more adept at reading body language and nonverbal cues.
 They also tend to have excellent emotional intelligence.

-Due to their exceptional population, this generation grew up having to compete for jobs and resources resulting in many extraordinarily hard-working and dedicated employees, some who will not hesitate to forsake work-life balance to achieve their goals.
-Due to industrial advances created by the war, this generation took advantage of an era rife with ingenuity and production.
-Though, viewed as workaholics, Baby Boomers naturally tend to be goal-oriented, driven, and self-reliant individuals not afraid to do what it takes to succeed.
+Due to their exceptional population, they grew up having to compete for jobs and resources resulting in many extraordinarily hard-working and dedicated employees.
+Some will not hesitate to forsake work-life balance to achieve their goals.
+There were many industrial advances created by the war.
+Boomers took advantage of an era rife with ingenuity and production.
+Though, viewed as workaholics, Baby Boomers naturally tend to be goal-oriented, driven, and self-reliant individuals.
+They are not afraid to do what it takes to succeed.
 While they are passionate about success, it’s not at the expense of others.
 Baby Boomers work well in teams and show loyalty to their employers.

 Generation X’ers, born between 1965 and 1980, are now 39–54 years old.
 As the generation following the “Baby Boom,” there are fewer Gen X’ers compared with previous generations.
-This generation earned the nickname “latchkey kids” since many of them grew up in either a single parent household or with two parents who worked outside of the home.
+They earned the nickname “latchkey kids” as many of them grew up in either a single parent household or with two parents who worked outside of the home.

-This upbringing helped create a generation of independence, resourcefulness, and self-reliance.
-Generation X tends to be more highly educated than previous generations.
+This upbringing helped create an era of independent workers who are resourceful and self-reliant.
+Generation X tends to be more highly educated than previous their parents and grandparents.
 They are known to be adaptable, flexible and unafraid to question authority making for excellent independent workers and creative problem-solvers.
-Due to their mid-timeline position among the generations, Gen X’ers exhibit qualities associated with both their Baby Boomer parents and next-generation Millennials.
+Due to their mid-timeline positioning, Gen X’ers exhibit qualities associated with both their Baby Boomer parents and next-generation Millennials.
 “While Gen X may be equally capable at digital tasks as millennials, they also show a mastery of conventional leadership skills more on par with leaders of the baby boomer generation” and therefore may have the most influence on shaping how we work, observes CNBC.

-After watching their parents work excessive hours, this generation typically values work-life balance.
+After watching their parents work excessive hours, this X’ers typically value work-life balance.
 They are also more likely to leave companies in search of a more fulfilling career or life.
-Generation X has a reputation for valuing information and learning making them more adept at embracing new technologies, compared with older generations.
+Generation X has a reputation for valuing information and learning making them more adept at embracing new technologies, compared with their elders.
 It also makes them strong champions of process improvement.